How do I know if I need tutoring?

 Parents are free to contact me at any time with questions or concerns.
 If you want your questions answered thoughtfully and in a timely way, you won't find better service than with my one-person business.
-And that's a promise.
+That's a promise.

-After a few sessions, you'll know whether or not tutoring is right for your student.
+After a few sessions, you'll know if the tutoring is right.
 You might ask: Is homework becoming less of a struggle?
 Is work getting done?
 Is confidence improving?
-Are you seeing improvement in grades or test scores?
+After six weeks, you might ask, are you seeing improvement in grades or test scores?

-What can I do to support my child’s success?
+What can I do to support the process?

-Here are a few ways that you can be supportive of tutoring: create a quiet space conducive to studying; encourage your child to complete any extra work assigned by the tutor; and, most important, show appreciation for progress, however big or small, since this will motivate your student to keep working.
+Here are a few ways you can be supportive of tutoring: create a quiet space conducive to studying; encourage your child to complete all work assigned by the tutor; and, most important, show appreciation to your child for progress, however big or small, since positive reinforcement motivates your student.